Biomaker/Gametophyte-Fern-photography-2018/Results.md

 ## Plant imaging

+- 5x and 20x lenses have arrived.
+The 50x lens is on the way.
+I have decided to use my MP-E lens for 3x to 1x magnifications, which feed up funds to buy the 50x lens.

 - <i>Utricularia gibba</i> plants are growing well and imaging has started.
 No images good enough to show yet.

 - Wild type <i>Arabidopsis thaliana</i> seeds are growing here and mutants are due to be sown soon at Sainsbry Lab.
 Due to head down to take photo in mid-March.